parveenkrraina/essilor-batch02/Day-06/Lab-3.md

 Before building the DLT pipeline, you need to upload the provided CSV files to a location accessible by Databricks, typically DBFS (Databricks File System) or cloud storage.
 For this lab, we'll use DBFS.

 **Navigate to DBFS:**
-- In your Databricks workspace, go to **Data** in the left sidebar.
+- In your Databricks workspace, go to **Catalog** in the left sidebar.
 - Click on the **DBFS** tab.

 **Create a Directory:**